Monica Lewinsky:

 Cyberbullying has become a global epidemic that is the root cause for 20% of teen suicides.
 But because cyberbullying is harder to see than offline bullying, victims often go unnoticed until it’s too late.

-To create awareness of this unseen epidemic, anti-bullying advocate Monica Lewinksy released a unique mobile experience that integrates real text messages with film.
+To create awareness of this unseen epidemic, anti-bullying advocate Monica Lewinsky released a unique mobile experience that integrates real text messages with film.
 On first viewing, the film seems to tell the story of a girl growing sicker from a health epidemic.
 The viewer is then prompted to enter their phone number to see what really happened.
 The same film plays again, but this time the viewer receives real text messages at the same time as the girl in the video receives them.
 It becomes clear that the girl is a victim of cyberbullying.
 By receiving texts, the viewer gets to see exactly how victims experience cyberbullying: on their phones.
 All texts were inspired by real cyberbullying messages.